 Please use this guide to help you at your challenging point.
 If there is an area of the guide that is lacking, please let me know.
 I see it as a living, ever-changing document, and I want it to be useful for you.

 Below are descriptions for the tabs that you will find at the top of this guide.

 An option to open the chat window is located throughout the guide.
 Please note: you may be chatting with a different liaison librarian, but they are here to help you too!

 On this page, you will find information on how to take your research inquiry from a question format to a searchable set of concepts using the PICO(TS) method.
 Additionally, there is information on how to organize your search terms using concept tables.

-On this page, you will find helpful tips and tricks for conducting an advanced, robust search in ProQuest Search.
-I will demonstrate how to navigate the thesaurus to locate Subject Terms, as well as how to apply limits to ensure that you are seeing the results you expect to see.
+On this page, you will find helpful information for conducting a search using the following resources: One Search (the library search bar), PubMed (MEDLINE), CINAHL, ProQuest, and Scopus.
+I demonstrate how to apply limits to ensure that you are seeing the results you expect to see.

-On this page, I delve deeper into the types of results you are likely to pull up when conducting an advanced search through the databases.
+On this page, I delve deeper into the types of results you are likely to pull up when conducting a search through the databases.
 I discuss the differences between primary and secondary literature, as well as how to evaluate resources based on their levels of evidence.

 On this page, you can find resources for how to use citation management software (or CMS) to help you save and cite the results you want to keep.
 I discuss the options for utilizing different CMS platforms, including RefWorks, as well as where to look for helpful information on common citation styles in the health sciences.

 On this page, I have included useful information for how to reach out to the University Writing Center for additional assistance on the composition of your papers.